 The Solar Hub provides many more resources, including case studies, guidance notes, and literature:

-This video is an introduction to the benefits of solar powered pumping:
+This video is a general introduction to the benefits of solar powered pumping:

 Planning & design